pivotal-sprout/sprout-wrap/README.md

 Follow the these instructions to bootstrap a blank OSX installation into a functional [Mavenlink](http://www.mavenlink.com) development environment.

+1. **Enable FileVault in System Preferences**

+    FileVault is full disk encryption, enable in Security preference panel, DO NOT LOSE THE KEY

+        System Preferences > Security & Privacy > Turn ON FileVault

 1. **Create SSH Key**

     See [generating-ssh-keys](https://help.github.com/articles/generating-ssh-keys) for more information.
 Use `services+WORKSTATION_NAME@mavenlink.com` as the email if you're setting up a workstation.